FinnNahon/finnnahon.github.io/content/posts/two_weeks_in_bali_indonesia.md

 ## the kuta experience

 Our first two nights were spent in Kuta, which I had been warned about as the place **not** to be.
 We did find it a little overwhelming, and the streets were not the most fun to walk down, mostly due to the constant hawking by the locals.
-Our hotel was nice though, and the pool was nice to swim in during the hot 30C+ days.
+Our hotel was nice though, and the pool was refreshing to swim in during the hot 30C+ days.

 ## three nights in uluwatu

 We decided to leave Kuta for somewhere more peaceful and settled on Uluwatu, down in the southern part of the island.
-It was much more relaxed here, and much more green with plenty of flora and fauna.
+It was relaxed here, and much more green with plenty of flora and fauna.
 We stayed at a placed called Uluwatu Made Guesthouse which was run by a sweet older man.
 We mostly kept to ourselves, had swims in the pool and walked around the local streets.

 ### checking out savaya

 Determined to see the 'best club in Asia', we popped in on a Friday night to see what all the fuss was about.
 Surprisingly, there were very few people.
 A little disappointed, we decided to get drunk and just swim around taking pictures.
-The view friom the cube bar is pretty astonishing, and the venue itself felt quite sophisticated (as much as a club can be) so I can see why it would be a good place to visit when people actually show up.
+The view from the cube bar is pretty astonishing, and the venue itself felt quite sophisticated so I can see why it would be a good place to visit when people actually show up.

 <figure style="display: inline-block; text-align: center;">
   <img src="https://live.staticflickr.com/65535/54221864418_8f0ec36747_h.jpg" width="750px" alt="Savaya Ocean View">